Calioses/DomFrog-dom-backup-wizard/README.md

 The core files sit in your **AppData** directory and do not need to be modified.
 To uninstall, simply delete the `DomFrog` folder inside AppData.

+# FAQ

+#### Can I rename folders?

+You can change the interior folder names.
+The turn and save counter are not saved in reference to the backupfolders.
+The game folder has to remain the same as the original.
+But turn1_0 can be changed to whatever you want.

+#### What how does the app know if there is a new turn?

+The app only saves changes that are downloaded or locally made.
+If your turn is overwritten on the server and you do not download the change it will not be saved.
+If you do download the change it will immediately be saved.
+And a revert will be newly saved again.

+This is to keep time continuity.